geotools/geotools/docs/user/extension/app-schema.rst

 * ``dbtype`` set to the string ``"app-schema"``
 * ``url`` set to a string containing a ``file:``, ``jar:file:`` or ``http:`` URL for a mapping file
+* ``delegateStoreName`` the name of datastore provided from external source
+* ``repository`` repository provided by external caller to get access for delegateStoreName

 Resource Management